Online Skill Learning for Web Agents via State-Grounded Dynamic Retrieval

 - Code for SGDR is publicly available on GitHub.

-From source RSS / original summaryarXiv:2606.
+From the original publisher, up to about 700 charactersarXiv:2606.
 04391v1 Announce Type: new Abstract: Language agents increasingly rely on reusable skills to improve multi-step web automation across related tasks.
 A growing line of work studies online skill learning, where agents continually induce skills from previous task trajectories and reuse them in future tasks on the fly.
-However, existing methods mainly reuse skills at the task-level: a fixed set of skills is retrieved based on the initial task instruction and then held fixed throughout execution.
+However, existing methods mainly reuse skills at the task-level: a fixed set of skills is retrieved based on the initial task instruction and then held fixed throughout execution. …

 Want this in your inbox every morning?